enricoberg/Med-Data-Hub/README.md

 On final release the frontend part of the insert queries will be revisited to be more user-friendly.
 A user interface to modify inserted data will be added as well.

+### See how the app works

+I have created a brochure for you to quickly understand how the app works prior to installing the software.
+You can find the document ready for download [HERE.](https://drive.google.com/file/d/1W_bi1wmBbmunO8fYbg2_D6bFy9Slz3Up/view?usp=sharing)